Shotamax95/Web-API-Practice/README.md

 # Web API Practice
-This json practice is using async, await fetch.
+This json practice is using async, and await fetch.

 reference:
 https://jsonplaceholder.typicode.com